hasenbanck/toa/README.md

     - Multiple files: Use different, potentially corrupted version of a file (for example from different media) and try to repair both of them by using incremental repair routines.
 - Extending the libtoa (Rust) library to support more use-cases
+- Extending the libtoa-native (C) library to support more use-cases

 ## Acknowledgement

 - The lzma code is a hard copy of the lzma-rust crate (Apache 2 license).
-- Original Author of the lzma-rust crate was dyz1990 (Apache 2 license)
+- Original Author of the lzma-rust crate was dyz1990 (Apache 2 license).
 - The lzma-rust2 crate was a rewrite of the XZ for Java by Lasse Collin (0BSD).
 - Major parts of XZ for Java are based on code written by Igor Pavlov in the LZMA SDK (public domain).